quandis/website/README.md

 - Learn: describe QBO and SaaS products to end users, power users, and developers
   - eventually, this portion of the site will be auto-updated from our code repos via docfx, pushing markdown via WordPress API calls
   - [existing content is here](https://dev.azure.com/quandisopensource/Documentation/_wiki/wikis/Documentation.wiki/72/Introduction-to-QBO)
+    - suggestions on restructing this existing content are welcome
 - Partners: content describing our existing partners
 - Support: content info, ISO info, etc, akin to our [existing support page](https://www.quandis.com/about/support)